bajamircea/bajamircea.github.io/_posts/2016-04-07-move-forward.markdown

 First of all `std::forward` is more complex than `std::move`.
 This version is the [result of several iterations][n2951].

-The type `T` is not deduced, therefore we had to specify when **using** `std::forward`.
+The type `T` is not deduced, therefore we had to specify it when **using** `std::forward`.

 Then all it does is a `static_cast`.

-The `static_assert` is there to stop at compile time attempts to convert from an `rvalue` to an `lvalue` (that would have the dangling reference problem: a reference point to a temporary long gone).
+The `static_assert` is there to stop at compile time attempts to convert from an `rvalue` to an `lvalue` (that would have the dangling reference problem: a reference pointing to a temporary long gone).
+This is explained in more details in [N2835][n2835], but the gist is:

+{% highlight c++ linenos %}
+forward<const Y&>(Y()); // does not compile
+// static assert in forward triggers compilation failure for line above
+// with "invalid rvalue to lvalue conversion"
+{% endhighlight %}

-Some non-obvious properties are that the return value can be more cv-qualified (i.e.  can add a `const`).
+Some non-obvious properties of `std::forward` are that the return value can be more cv-qualified (i.e.  can add a `const`).
 Also it allows for the case where the argument and return are different e.g. to forward expressions from derived type to it's base type (even some scenarios where the base is derived from as `private`).

 ## Conclusion